General information about ERO

 7. Do review officers work in all types of schools and early childhood centres?

-ERO is moving towards national teams of specialist review officers (including evaluation partners) who work with either early learning services or schools.
+ERO has a national team of specialist review officers (including evaluation partners) who work with either early learning services or schools.
 This is in response to sector feedback that working with a review officer or evaluation partner who holds some sector expertise is the generally preferred option.

 8. Do review officers work in immersion schools and centres?

 Review officers appointed to Te Uepū ā-Motu, ERO’s national team that reviews Ngā Kōhanga Reo and Kura Kaupapa Māori, will join other review officers fluent in Te Reo Māori in reviewing Māori immersion schools and centres.

 Those who join Moana Pasefika, the Pacific unit based in Auckland, will review in Pacific early childhood centres and schools with high numbers of Pacific students, as well as other mainstream centres and schools.

 9. Does we support gaining additional qualifications?

 We have a strong tradition in supporting and encouraging staff to further their education in areas relevant to their role and each year a number of staff are supported to complete a qualification in evaluation.

 The first year as a review officer can be challenging so we encourage staff to keep study to a minimum in that early period.

 10. What is the remuneration range for Review Officers?